Last updated on April 2nd, 2023

 Just before serving, add about 1 ounce of the strawberry syrup to six champagne flutes.
 Fill each glass partially with the champagne.
 Do this SLOWLY, because when the bubbly initially hits the strawberry syrup it’s going to fizz.
 Allow the fizz to settle and continue to fill the glasses to the top.
 Serve chilled.

 If stored in an airtight container in the refrigerator, the strawberry syrup will last up to a week in the refrigerator.
 However, once opened, champagne starts to lose its fizz within three days.
 Using a bottle stopper like this one will prolong the shelf life.

 You May Also Like

 - 1 pound fresh or thawed frozen strawberries roughly chopped

 - 1 cup granulated sugar

-- 1 bottle (750ml) semi-dry champagne, sparkling wine, or 24 fluid ounces soda water
+- 1 bottle 750ml semi-dry champagne, sparkling wine, or 24 fluid ounces ginger ale

-- Just before serving, add about ¼ cup of the strawberry syrup to six champagne flutes.
-Fill each glass to the top with the sparkling wine.
-Garnish with a lemon slice and a pinch of mint if desired.
+- Just before serving, add about 1 ounce each of the strawberry syrup to six champagne flutes.

 - Slowly fill each glass partially with the champagne.
 Once the champagne has stopped fizzing, continue to fill each glass to the top.